 Opening your eyes from the heart means understanding and discovering much more than by simply opening your mouth.

-That’s because the first step to connecting with someone is to listen to them and know how to observe, all of which must be done with lips that are sealed.
+Remember, the first step to connecting with someone is to listen to them and know how to observe.
+These two steps are better done with lips that are sealed.

-Today’s society hardly gives you the time to make this necessary introspection, which perceives the world from the silence of your heart and a mind that understands first and never judges.
+Today’s society hardly gives you the time to make this necessary introspection.
+Introspection is the key to perceiving the world from the silence, so your heart and mind can understand first and never judge.

-Hurry, social networks, always eager to share the latest rumors, can sometimes worsen this need for immediacy where there’s no time for reflection.
+A sense of hurry and social networks can sometimes worsen this need for immediacy where there’s no time for reflection.
+Social networks are always eager to share the latest rumors.

-So in today’s article we want to suggest that you take it easy, take a deep breath, and start to see things with open eyes and your heart turned “on.”
+So in today’s article we want to suggest that you take it easy, take a deep breath, and start to see things with open eyes and welcoming heart.
 Do you dare?

 Opening your eyes opens the mind

 You’ve probably already heard of the slow movement.
-It’s a cultural trend with great psychological and emotional importance.
+The slow movement is a cultural trend with great psychological and emotional importance.